MansMeg/mansmeg.github.io/index.md

 In 2023, my collaborators and I were awarded the price [Statistician of the Year](https://statistikframjandet.se/statistikframjandet/botten-ada-blir-arets-statistikframjare-2022/) for the work with [Botten Ada](https://www.bottenada.se/), a [Bayesian model for election prediction](https://youtu.be/Dtk5ghFmhz8) of the Swedish election.
 In 2019, I was also awarded the Cramér Prize for the best dissertation in Statistics and Mathematical Statistics in Sweden for my thesis [Scalable and Efficient Probabilistic Topic Model Inference for Textual Data](http://liu.diva-portal.org/smash/record.jsf?pid=diva2%3A1201965&dswid=-8297).

-I was elected to be part of the [Swedish Young Academy](https://www.sverigesungaakademi.se/en-GB/1.html) in May 2023 for a period of five years.
+In 2024, I was elected a member of [ELLIS](https://ellis.eu/).
+I was also elected to be a member of the [Swedish Young Academy](https://www.sverigesungaakademi.se/en-GB/1.html) in May 2023 for a period of five years.

 I hold two applied research grants from [the Swedish Research Council](https://www.vr.se/english.html) (see the projects Mining for Meaning and Welfare state analytics).
 I also have a grant from [Länsförsäkringars forskningsfond](https://www.lansforsakringar.se/stockholm/privat/om-oss/hallbarhet--forskning/forskning/om-forskingsfonden/) (see the project LFStats), and a starting grant from [the Swedish Research council](https://www.vr.se/english.html) (see the project GenProb).
 Further, I'm also part of the [SWERIK](https://swerik-project.github.io/) research infrastructure project financed by [Riksbankens jubileumsfond](https://www.rj.se/) (see project for details).
 Previously I was awarded the [Academy of Finland](https://www.aka.fi/) postdoctoral researcher grant.
 I am also involved in projects with legal scholars at Cambridge University in the area of Law and AI.